-The 2021 Series F-1/F-2 Supplemental Resolution and the 2021 Series F-3 Supplemental Resolution provide that, with respect to the 2021 Bonds, notwithstanding anything to the contrary contained in the General Resolution, the Corporation may, at any time, provide to the Trustee one or more Cash Equivalents for deposit in the Debt Service Reserve Account with respect to such Series of Bonds.
+The 2021 Series K-1/K-2 Supplemental Resolution, the 2021 Series K-3 Supplemental Resolution and the 2021 Series L Supplemental Resolution provide that, with respect to the 2021 Series K Bonds and the 2021 Series L Bonds, notwithstanding anything to the contrary contained in the General Resolution, the Corporation may, at any time, provide to the Trustee one or more Cash Equivalents for deposit in the Debt Service Reserve Account with respect to such Series of Bonds.
 In the event any such Cash Equivalents are so provided (other than in connection with the initial issuance of the applicable Series of Bonds, or to replenish the Debt Service Reserve Account) in replacement of funds on deposit in the Debt Service Reserve Account, the Trustee shall make such deposit and transfer funds in an equivalent amount from the Debt Service Reserve Account to the Revenue Account.